-When she was discovered.
 The Ballard family experienced another tragedy just a year after Crystal vanished.
-On November 19, 2016, Tommy Ballard would be shot and killed while out hunting with his young grandson on his farm.
+On November 19, 2016, Tommy Ballard was shot and killed while out hunting with his young grandson on his farm.
 Tommy was a fierce advocate for his daughter’s case, who kept a detailed record of Crystal’s case.
 It is believed that Crystal’s case is somehow connected to Tommy’s murder.
 On the one-year anniversary of Tommy’s death, yellow and black signs started showing up around Bardstown including one that read “Detective Houck killed Rogers”.

 By 2020, the FBI Louisville took over the investigation and quickly issued multiple federal warrants to search three different properties belonging to Nick and Brooks Houck.

 The FBI found items of interest but has not released what was discovered on the properties.
 In July 2020 remains were discovered and taken to FBI headquarters in Quantico but it was determined that the remains did not belong to Crystal.